-Before testing, you will need to setup your workstation.
+Before testing, you will need to set up your workstation.
 Doing so ensures that all materials, tools, kits, and chemicals are available and ready.
+Perform the following steps to ensure proper test setup:

 - 1. Take out the extraction kit from the fridge. - 2.
 Remove and place all extraction reagents from the extraction kit on your workstation.
 Let it sit for ~45 minutes to 1 hour to reach room temperature.